 Employees are entitled to days of sick leave and compensation for work injuries, as provided for under their conditions of employment.
-The employees of the Corporation (excluding the blue-collar employees) are subject to the Government Employees Compensation Act.
+The employees of the Corporation are subject to the Government Employees Compensation Act.
 Every year, they are paid the unused portion of their days of sick leave.
 These annual payments are recognized directly in current costs for the fiscal year.
 Before December 9, 2016, the unionized employees accumulated the unused days of sick leave, which were redeemable at the end of their employment with the Corporation.
-Following the renewal of their collective agreement in December 2016, these unionized employees (white-collar employees) no longer have the possibility of accumulating the unused days of sick leave that were redeemable at the end of their employment with the Corporation.
-Employees with banked balances of unused leaves were offered to keep them until the end of their employment with the Corporation or to cash them.
+Following the renewal of their collective agreement in December 2016, the unionized employees no longer have the possibility of accumulating the unused days of sick leave that were redeemable at the end of their employees.

+with banked balances of unused leaves were offered to keep them until the end of their employment with the Corporation or to cash them.
 In addition, the Corporation recognizes the cost of employee future benefits for sick leave as they are earned by the employees.
 Moreover, the Corporation recognizes the cost of compensation for work injuries payable at the time the event obligating the Corporation occurs.
-The liability that these benefits represent is determined based on management's best assumptions in terms of salary increases, age of employees, years of service and probability of employees leaving.
+The liability that these benefits represent is determined based on management's best assumptions in terms of salary increases, age of employees, years of service, probability of employees leaving and average life expectancy.
 These assumptions are reviewed annually.
 Post-employment benefits and compensated absences are recognized at present value.